gravitational/teleport/e/README.md

    |- e                         <-- this repo cloned into 'e'
 ```

-## Houston API

-Teleport Enterprise (with some licenses) reports user's usage to Houston API.
-By default the API endpoint is https://dashboard-api.gravitational.com:443/api

-If you want to point it to a staging/dev server, you can change the Houston API
-hostname via setting `HOUSTON_HOSTPORT` to something like "localhost:5000"

 ## Binaries

 Regular OSS version of `tsh` is used for Enterprise, while `tctl` and